SamhitaWiki/FYI/README.md

 Back in 2015, we (pykih) visualized the Census of India and [Changes made to the Constitution of India](http://constitution-of-india.pykih.com).
 The later was done along with data journalist Rukmini Shrinivasan from The Hindu and the Vidhi Center.
 The project was well-received.
 Since then, we have wanted to start our own site or initiative with visual essays on issues that matter.

+To write good essays, we need domain experts, researchers, designers and programmers.
+We intend to setup informal collectives of people who are deeply interested in specific topics and collectively write the essays.
+Historically, India had Samhitas -- Systematic collection of knowledge

 Often people are aware of things but not conscious of them [Ref](https://www.philosophyetc.net/2004/09/analytic-knife.html).
 Over the years, we have realized that good visualizations can help people structure, imagine and grasp complex ideas.

 ## In these essays, we want to cover —